Dr Alex Alvergne

 - Alvergne, Lummaa (2010) Does the contraceptive pill alter mate choice?
 Trends in Ecology and Evolution 25 (3): 171-179

-Alex has broad interests in evolution, demography and medicine.
-Her research aims to investigate the role of biological and cultural evolutionary processes for understanding behavioural diversity and change, focusing particularly on reproductive and health decision-making.
-More generally, she aims to develop an integrative approach combining the data and methodologies of both biological and cultural anthropology.
+Evolution, demography and medicine.
+Alex's research aims to investigate the role of biological and cultural evolutionary processes for understanding behavioural diversity and change, focusing on reproductive and health decision-making.
+She aims to develop an integrative approach combining the data and methodologies of both biological and cultural anthropology.
 She has conducted field work in Sub-Saharan Africa and India.

 - Contraceptive discontinuation

 Most research on the adoption of contraception in sub-Saharan countries focuses on why modern contraception is not adopted more widely.
 However, previous research suggested that attention should be directed to individuals who do adopt modern contraception but then later decide to switch method or abandon it altogether.
 Indeed, a significant number of women experience side effects that are not compatible with their everyday life.
 Alex is investigating the magnitude of contraceptive discontinuation and the reasons underlying it using both analyses of the Demographic and Health Surveys and qualitative data.
 The research focuses on the Ethiopian context in collaboration with Prof E. Gurmu (Univ.
 Addis Ababa).